2006 FIBA World Championship: Final

 Since the inaugural competition in 1950 the five competing countries for the title had always been two of Argentina, United States, Soviet Union, Brazil and Yugoslavia, one of which always being either United States or Yugoslavia.
 After the dissolution of the Soviet Union, Russia took its place in the finals of 1994 and 1998, and after the breakup of Yugoslavia, FR Yugoslavia took its place in the finals of 1998 and 2002.
 The 2006 final was the first and only one in which none of these five teams competed.

-The final was an unexpectedly one-sided affair, with Spain dominating from the beginning and limiting Greece to just 47 points, fewer than the Greeks had scored in any single game in the tournament, and less than half what Greece had scored against the US in the semifinals.
-Spain won despite having lost power forward Pau Gasol, who was ultimately named the tournament's most valuable player, to injury in a semifinal match against Argentina.
+The final was an unexpectedly one-sided game, with Spain dominating from the beginning and limiting Greece to 47 points, the fewest points they scored in any game in the tournament.
+Spain won despite losing power forward Pau Gasol to injury in the semifinals.
+Gasol was ultimately named the tournament's most valuable player.